 Oleogum resin (guggul) from the guggul tree, Commiphora mukul, has been used in Pakistan and Bangladesh for treating diarrhea, ring worm, and arteritis.
 It is known to help with various kinds of arteritis, including osteoarthritis and rehumatoid arthritis.

-“A recent study demonstrates that guggulsterone upregulates the bile salt export pump (BSEP), an efflux transporter responsible for removal of cholesterol metabolites, bile acids from the liver.
+In modern science, the standardized extract of gum oleoresin of boswellia taken for treatment of arteritis and osteoarteritis.
+In a study published in the Cardiovascular Drug Review Journal in the winter of 2007, scientists used Oleogum resin (known as guggul) found in trees in Pakistan, India, and Bangladesh.
+The conclusion by the scientists was: “A recent study demonstrates that guggulsterone upregulates the bile salt export pump (BSEP), an efflux transporter responsible for removal of cholesterol metabolites, bile acids from the liver.
 Such upregulation of BSEP expression by guggulsterone favors cholesterol metabolism into bile acids, and thus represents another possible mechanism for its hypolipidemic activity.
 Guggulsterone has been found to potently inhibit the activation of nuclear factor-kappaB (NF-kappaB), a critical regulator of inflammatory responses.
 Such repression of NF-kappaB activation by guggulsterone has been proposed as a mechanism of the antiinflammatory effect of guggulsterone.”
 (Deng R et al 2007)

 In another study by Man Barton Frank (et al.) in Arthritis and Immunology Research at Oklahoma Medical Research.
 Published on line March 2009.
 Scientists studied the effects of Frankincense oil on bladder cancer, this was their conclusion: